Strivin0311/ads-learning/modeling/perception_and_prediction/object_detection_3d/lidar_based.md

 # Lidar-based 3D Objection Detection
-*Here's some resources about Lidar-based 3D Objection Detection*
+*Here're some resources about Lidar-based 3D Objection Detection*

 Intros:
 * This directory comprises some methods based on Lidar(may also using camera too) for 3D Object Detection, that aims to recognize and locate objects around the vehicle using data gathered from Lidar (Light Detection and Ranging) sensors, which is believed as the core sensor for perception.